Office of International Programs

 Before going abroad, students should make sure their immunizations are up to date before departing overseas.
 You can consult the CDC website or Loyola Student’s Health Center to determine what immunizations are required to study in Europe.
 In some cases, health care providers abroad may make recommendations to students to obtain additional shots after arriving in Italy.
 In cases like this, it is usually left up to the student and his/her parents/guardian as to whether or not you want your child to receive any additional immunizations abroad.

 Shipping medications is not recommended.
-We suggested that you obtain from your doctor and pharmacist enough medication(s) to last for the duration of the program.
+We suggest that students obtain from their doctor and pharmacist enough medication(s) to last for the duration of the program.
 In addition, we also recommend bringing the name, dosage, and the breakdown of the medication just in case the student needs to purchase a particular medication(s) while abroad.
 This information should be noted on a doctor’s stationery or prescription pad.
-Any medical questions or concerns should be directed to Syracuse University.
+Any medical questions or concerns should be directed to Fairfield University.

 Travel to and from Italy

-Please keep in mind that services and accommodations provided by Loyola may not be available in Florence or through Syracuse University.
-Please encourage your son or daughter to contact our office early in the process to find out more detailed information or to get in contact with the appropriate department at Syracuse University.
+Please keep in mind that services and accommodations provided by Loyola may not be available in Florence through Fairfield University.
+Please encourage your son or daughter to contact our office early in the process to find out more detailed information or to get in contact with the appropriate department at Fairfield University.

 Arrival and Contact Information